S3-working-group/s3-practical-guide/docs/continuous-improvement-of-work-process.md

 ---

-**To reveal drivers and establish a metrics-based pull-system for organizational change.**
+**Reveal drivers and establish a metrics-based pull-system for organizational change through continuously improving and refining the work process.**

--   introduce the principle of consent and _Navigate Via Tension_ to evolve work process in one team
+-   introduce the principle of consent and [Navigate Via Tension](navigate-via-tension.html) to evolve work process in a group
--   consider selecting a facilitator and agreeing on values
+-   consider selecting a facilitator to guide group processes, and choosing values to guide the group
--   trigger continuous improvement (e.g through Kanban)
+-   trigger continuous improvement (through Kanban, retrospectives, etc.)
--   team members pull in S3 patterns as required
+-   members of the group pull in S3 patterns as required
--   expand the scope of the experiment iteratively
+-   if valuable, iteratively expand the scope of the experiment to other groups
 -   intentionally look out for impediments